afontenot/pyweight/docs/md/Introduction.md

 Dependencies:

- * Python (3.7+)
+ * Python (3.6+)
  * PyQt5
  * matplotlib
  * scipy

-If you have expertise with packaging Python programs or want to destribute this program for your Linux distribution, please file an issue.
+If you have expertise with packaging Python programs or want to distribute this program for your Linux distribution, please file an issue.

 ### Windows installation